Published with the inputs from Dr Ranjish A T, Senior Consultant, Vascular Surgery, Baby Memorial Hospitals- Kozhikode

 Peripheral angioplasty is a minimally invasive procedure used to open blocked or narrowed arteries outside the heart, most commonly in the legs (peripheral artery disease – PAD).
-By restoring blood flow, angioplasty relieves pain, improves mobility, and prevents complications like ulcers or gangrene.
+By restoring blood flow, angioplasty relieves pain, improves mobility, and prevents complications like ulcers or gangrene and amputation (major limb loss)

 It is performed to treat peripheral artery disease (PAD), which causes reduced blood flow to the legs.
 Symptoms include: